News & Blog

 Ransomware Is Bad for Everyone

-For anyone following the news out of the world of cybersecurity over the last week, it seemed to just get worse and worse.
+For anyone following the news out of the world of cybersecurity recently, it seemed to just get worse and worse.

 First, the major “fuel aorta” of the eastern U.S.—now known to everyone as The Colonial Pipeline—got hit with a ransomware attack that caused managers to take it offline.
 This caused price hikes and panic fuel-buying, leading to long lines at gas stations.